 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Rome and Italy.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Rome and you'll be on your way in no time.
 Plus, your Local Host® will share local Rome insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 I have many years of experience in both European and African travel.
 I was the first-ever, English-speaking guide to lead the Imperial city tour in Morocco.
 I have a great love of Rome and know all its secrets, which I take great pleasure in sharing.
 Monograms clients like to call me "Mama" because I take such good care of them!

-Dare to put your hand in the Bocca della Verità (Mouth of Truth), the marble disk presumed to be the face of a river god that, legend has it, will bite off a liar’s hand.
+Find it in the portico of the Santa Maria church and dare to put your hand in the Bocca della Verità (Mouth of Truth) - the marble disk presumed to be the face of a river god that, legend has it, will bite off a liar’s hand.

 The Ara Pacis Museum was designed by the international architect Richard Meier and houses the Ara Pacis, the 2,000 year-old “Altar of Peace” that was used (paradoxically) for sacrifices.
 It is a commanding work of Roman art and architecture that had been lost to civilization for centuries.

 The creation of the Capitoline Museums can be traced back to 1471, when Pope Sixtus IV donated a group of bronze statues of great symbolic value to the people of Rome.
 The collections are closely linked to the city of Rome, and most of the exhibits come from the city itself.